ricardo-semiao/phyopt/README.md

 solid.
 Once I implement tests and run more examples, I figure it will be already stable.

-Below are some of the features I plan to add in the future:
+Some of the more important features I plan to add in the future are:

 - The `testthat` package structure is created for the package, but I haven’t had the time to write unir tests yet.